-In this post I’ve collected a bunch of my favorite Charm Square quilts.
+In this post I’ve updated a collection of my favorite Charm Square quilts.
 Some are free tutorials, some are paid patterns – there’s a great variety to choose from!
 I’ve written and created a bunch myself and will list them all here for a comprehensive list.

 Top 25 Charm Square Quilts & Projects:

 This Fast Four Patch quilt tutorial is the most popular tutorial on my blog.
 It’s a great one for beginners too.
-It calls for 4 1/2″ squares, but 5″ charms are still the easiest way to get a variety of coordinating fabrics.
+It calls for 4 1/2″ squares, but slightly cutting down 5″ charms is still the easiest way to get a variety of coordinating fabrics.